MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ## Administration as an internal administrator

-Internal administrators are the system administrators, IT professionals, or superusers of the customer's company, who are assigned the **Global admin** or **Dynamics 365 Admin** role in the Microsoft 365 admin center.
+Internal administrators are the system administrators, IT professionals, or superusers of the customer's company, who are assigned the **Global administrator**, **Dynamics 365 Administrator**, or **Dynamics 365 Business Central Administrator** role in the Microsoft 365 admin center.
 For more information, see [About admin roles](/microsoft-365/admin/add-users/about-admin-roles) in the Microsoft 365 admin content.

 ### Administration in [!INCLUDE [prod_short](../developer/includes/prod_short.md)]